 A majority of the directors on the Finance and Investment Committee must be independent within the meaning of applicable laws and listing standards, as the Board determines.
 The Board determined that each of the Finance and Investment Committee members is independent within the meaning of applicable laws and listing standards.

-- Capital structure and strategy
+- · Capital structure and strategy

 - Captive finance

-- Enterprise information technology
+- · Entrepreneurship and venture capital

+- · Growth and transformation

 - Investment

-- · Venture capital

 HR and Compensation Committee

 For executive compensation structure and human capital strategy

 Pamela L. Carter (chair)